repasuma/mcp-oauth2-aws-cognito/docs/architecture-guide.md

 - DynamoDB table for storing registration information
 - Serverless architecture for scalable client registration

+### Cognito and Dynamic Client Registration

+While the MCP specification recommends supporting Dynamic Client Registration (DCR), AWS Cognito does not natively implement the OAuth 2.0 DCR protocol (RFC7591).
+To address this limitation, our implementation:

+1. Deploys a custom DCR endpoint using API Gateway
+2. Implements the registration logic using Lambda functions
+3. Creates Cognito app clients programmatically via the AWS SDK
+4. Stores registration data in DynamoDB for persistence

+This architecture allows our solution to offer the seamless client onboarding benefits of DCR while still leveraging Cognito's robust authentication capabilities.
+In production environments, you might consider adding security mechanisms to this DCR implementation as outlined in our [DCR Security Recommendations](./docs/dcr-security-recommendations.md).

 ## Authentication Flow

 The complete OAuth 2.1 flow in this implementation works as follows: